Types of Water Contaminants & How to Make Water Safe

 Physical

-Physical contaminants affect the appearance and properties of water.
-They may make water look dirty or unappetizing, but they typically do not cause harm if swallowed.
-Examples include sediment and organic material suspended in the water from lakes, rivers, and streams.
+Physical contaminants affect the appearance and physical properties of water.
+They may make water look cloudy, dirty, or unappealing, but they typically do not cause harm if swallowed.
+Common examples include sediment, sand, silt, rust, and organic debris suspended in water from lakes, rivers, and streams.

 Effective